MicrosoftDocs/edge-developer/microsoft-edge/contact.md

 Send your feedback about the webhint extension for Visual Studio Code by [filing an issue][GithubWebhintioIssuesNew] in the [webhint GitHub repo][GithubWebhintio].

-To contribute to the webhint extension, navigate to [Contributing][GithubWebhintioExtensionVscodeContributing] at the `webhintio/hint` repo.
+[Contribute to the webhint extension][GithubWebhintioExtensionVscodeContributing] at the `webhintio/hint` repo.

 <!-- ====================================================================== -->